 ABOUT RYAN MCGINLEY-STEMPEL

-Mr. McGinley-Stempel is an associate in the firm’s Government and Litigation Practice Groups.
+Mr. McGinley-Stempel is a partner in the firm’s Government and Litigation Practice Groups.
 He has experience advising on and litigating constitutional and statutory issues involving education law, employment law, public pensions and vested rights, voter initiatives, land use, public records, class actions, free speech, preemption, professional responsibility, and religious discrimination before state and federal courts and administrative agencies, including the United States Supreme Court, the United States Court of Appeals for the Ninth Circuit, the California Supreme Court, the California Court of Appeal, CalPERS, and the Public Employment Relations Board.

 Mr. McGinley-Stempel has experience both bringing suits on behalf of and defending public agencies in actions involving the Federal and California Constitutions, the County Employees Retirement Law of 1937, the Meyers-Milias Brown Act, the Fair Employment and Housing Act, the Public Records Act, and the Fair Labor Standards Act.
 Mr. McGinley-Stempel also advises public agencies on Joint Powers Authority creation under Government Code section 6500 et seq.; worker classification in the wake of Dynamex Operations West, Inc. v.
 Superior Court; and state and federal requirements for employee drug testing.

-Before joining Renne Public Law Group, Mr. McGinley-Stempel was an associate at Gibson Dunn for two years, focusing primarily on cases involving education law, employment law, the Anti-Terrorism Act, and class actions.
+Before joining Renne Public Law Group, Mr. McGinley-Stempel was an attorney at Gibson Dunn for two years, focusing primarily on cases involving education law, employment law, the Anti-Terrorism Act, and class actions.
 He represented the Brennan Center for Justice and several California constitutional law professors in the California Supreme Court as amici curiae in the constitutional challenge to Proposition 66, which changed the process for imposing the death penalty in California.
 He also assisted with the successful defense of the City of Tallahassee, Mayor Andrew Gillum, and several city commissioners in an action brought under a state preemption statute that authorizes private individuals to sue local public officials for enacting or enforcing firearm regulations.

 Mr. McGinley-Stempel draws further perspective and experience from his time as a law clerk, when he served Associate Justice Mariano-Florentino Cuéllar of the California Supreme Court; Judge Scott M. Matheson of the United States Court of Appeals for the Tenth Circuit; and Judge Lee H. Rosenthal of the United States District Court for the Southern District of Texas.
 During his clerkship with Judge Rosenthal, Mr. McGinley-Stempel also worked on cases in the United States Courts of Appeals for the Fifth, Sixth, Ninth, and Eleventh Circuits.